M05: Design

 The M05 was made by Pekka Vilhunen with the pattern registered in Finland on May 31, 2007.

 The first M05 items were issued to troops around 2007, and have nearly universally replaced the previous M91 pattern in service use.
 At the same time, the even older M62 pattern is still employed in some niche uses, such as by paratroopers of the Utti Jaeger Regiment due to the cut of the M62 equipment being better suited for parachuting.

+In January 2024, Finland has reported that the Nordic Combat Uniform (called M23) is being brought into service to eventually replace the M05.

 Patterns

 Woodland

 The basis of the planning of the new pattern are various photographs of Finnish forests taken by the Finnish Forest Research Institute.
 The photographs were then digitally edited by the VTT Technical Research Centre of Finland's Information Technology Institute and concentrated into a 4-colour pattern representative of a Finnish forest.
 Dark charcoal grey, was added to the pattern in order to represent shadowed areas in a forest.

 The pattern was field tested several times, leading to small changes.
 The new pattern was considered to be significantly better than the old M62 and M91 camouflage patterns.

 The woodland pattern is used on at least the following FDF equipment: